 - OneDrive for Business vs OneDrive – Know the difference

 For those of us that learn easier by seeing pictures, Benjamin also put together this awesome infographic that not only explains the difference between OneDrive and OneDrive for Business, but also how OneDrive for Business relates to Office 365.
-Check out the infographic below to learn more!
+An alternative method to keep your files online could be something like FilecenterDMS, this could work in offices who find themselves with so much paperwork.
+Uploading your files online makes them more accessible and also clears space in your office.
+However, for Benjamin’s infographic, scroll below to learn more!